Juniper/terraform-provider-mist/docs/data-sources/org_wlans.md

 Read-Only:

-- `disable_local` (Boolean) whether to prevent wireless clients to discover bonjour devices on the same WLAN
+- `disable_local` (Boolean) Whether to prevent wireless clients to discover bonjour devices on the same WLAN
-- `radius_groups` (List of String) optional, if the service is further restricted for certain RADIUS groups
+- `radius_groups` (List of String) Optional, if the service is further restricted for certain RADIUS groups
 - `scope` (String) how bonjour services should be discovered for the same WLAN. enum: `same_ap`, `same_map`, `same_site`